olov/defs/README.md

 ## Compatability
 `defs.js` strives to transpile your program as true to the ES6 block scope semantics as possible, while being as unintrusive as possible.
-The only textual differences you'll find between your original and transpiled program is that the latter uses `var`s, and occasional variable renames.
+The only textual differences you'll find between your original and transpiled program is that the latter uses `var` and occasional variable renames.

 ### Loop closures limitation
 `defs.js` won't transpile a closure-that-captures-a-block-scoped-variable-inside-a-loop, such